adraismawur/python-template-maxi/README.md

 Virtual environments can also
 be easily removed after they are not needed anymore (including all the packages that they contain).
 This allows to keep your computer (the so-called base environment) clean.
-Several environment managers available.
-One example is Conda, which is widely used.
+Several environment managers are available.
+One example is Conda (or its lightweight version, MiniConda), which is widely used.
 More information on virtual environments can be found [here](https://realpython.com/python-virtual-environments-a-primer/)

 ### Why do I need a readme?